Myths and Facts About Prenatal Care

 This myth is very similar to the one about diet.
 Being active and exercising is part of healthy living.
 If you’ve never exercised before, it’s probably not the time to take up a new sport, but we can guide you to the type of exercise that’s right for you.
 If you’ve always exercised, you may need to make slight modifications to address changes in your balance and take extra care to stay hydrated.

 If you’re pregnant or thinking about becoming pregnant, and you want to learn more about prenatal care, book a consultation today.
-Schedule your appointment with Dr. Lingenfelter by clicking the online booking tool, or you can phone our office in Princeton, West Virginia.
+Book an appointment with Dr. Lingenfelter by clicking the online booking tool, or you can phone our office in Princeton, West Virginia.

 Previous